sovrin-foundation/protocol/README.md

 In Sovrin, identifiers are not shared across contexts.
 This helps protect privacy by limiting unwanted or cross-context correlation.
 Identifiers can be thought of as correlation handles.
 Correlation handles, like identifiers, are very useful within a context.
 Because identifiers are not shared across contexts, Alice uses a different identifier for every relationship she has.
 Because each relationship, or "pairing," has a different identifier, you can say that Sovrin uses pairwise identifiers.

 Sovrin's identifiers are DIDs.
-DID stands for Decentralized Identifier. (reference the DID spec).
+DID stands for Decentralized Identifier.
+(For more information, see the DID specification here: https://w3c-ccg.github.io/did-spec/).

 Sovrin supports groups.
 It can be said that a pair is just another group, a group of two.
 There are cases where an identifier is well known, as in the case of a public corporation.
 The corporation can have one or more "public" DIDs.
 This holds true to the constraint that identifiers are not shared across contexts, because the context of these DIDs is a public one.
 This is an exceptional case.
 Even though a person is free to create a public DID, it's important not to attach to that DID a reputation that must be carried into other contexts.